root-foundation/root/Essence.md

 Every child that joins RootNet must feel the warmth and care of the many generations who toiled to give them a world of freedom, prosperity, abundance.
 And through that warmth, they must also feel the responsibility to continue the tradition of building an even better future for their descendants.
 A *culture* and *tradition* that must define humanity.

+Your shareholders in your personal token are the people who helped you get to where you are.
+All the hands that enabled your success.
+The village that raised and enabled you.

 RootNet is a story about unity, collective prosperity, togetherness, warmth, care, wellbeing.